United Reformed Churches in North America: Statistics

-URCNA churches can be found in 22 U.S. states, mostly in the Upper Midwest (Iowa and Michigan) and California, and in six Canadian Provinces, mostly in Ontario, Alberta, and British Columbia.
-As of 2018, the churches have grown, mostly through additional members leaving the CRCNA in the late 1990s, to 130 congregations spread across the United States and Canada, with 25,288 members, 198 ministers, and 8 Classes (Michigan, Central US, Eastern US, Southwest US, Pacific Northwest, Ontario East, Southwestern Ontario, Western Canada) in 2021.
+URCNA churches can be found in 25 U.S. States plus the District of Columbia, with many in the Upper Midwest (Iowa and Michigan) and California, and in six Canadian Provinces, mostly in Ontario, Alberta, and British Columbia.
+As of 2024, the churches have grown, both through additional members leaving the CRCNA in the late 1990s as well as church planting efforts, to 124 churches and 15 church plants spread across the United States and Canada, with 25,574 members.
+212 ministers serve as pastors of local congregations (121), missions (27), theological education (6), seminary professors (10), chaplains (4), as well as 42 emerited ministers.
+The church had 8 Classis (Michigan, Central US, Eastern US, Southwest US, Pacific Northwest, Ontario-East, Southwestern Ontario, Western Canada) in 2024.

 Missions

 The URCNA supports many missions in the U.S. and around the world.
-Mission churches can be found in Ecuador, Costa Rica, the Philippines, Mexico, and other developing countries.
+Mission churches can be found in Ecuador, Costa Rica, Mexico, France, Italy, Romania and Turkey.
 Individual members and individual churches may support missions through parachurch mission organizations such as Word and Deed although the denomination also has its own URCNA Missions coordinator.
-The URCNA monthly missions newsletters is called The Trumpet.
+The URCNA monthly missions newsletter is called The Trumpet.